Article Summary

 U.S. Speed Test:

-When you consider that Netflix recommends a download speed of 5 Mbps for HD content, the EU server only just makes the cut and the US server fails by almost 50%.
+When you consider that Netflix recommends a download speed of at least 15 Mbps for HD content and 25 Mbps for 4K streaming, only the EU server barely meets the minimum for HD streaming, while the US server falls significantly short.

 Hide ALL IP addressed the issue on their website.
 Kinda.
 Sorta.
 If you can decipher what it means.